Hot Summer (song): f(x) version

-In 2011, South Korean girl group f(x) recorded the song in Korean and Japanese.
-The Korean version was released on 14 June 2011 in South Korea, serving as the lead single from the re-packaged version of their debut album, Pinocchio.
-On 4 August 2012, the group released a Japanese version.
-The single was re-released in their first Japanese single called Summer Special: Pinocchio / Hot Summer on 22 July 2015.
+On 14 June 2011, South Korean girl group f(x) released "Hot Summer" in Korean as the lead single for their album Hot Summer, the re-packaged version of their debut album, Pinocchio.
+The group released a Japanese version of the song in August 2012 as a digital single.
+The song was also included as part of the group's first Japanese physical single, "Summer Special: Pinocchio / Hot Summer", released on 22 July 2015.